 Here are your options for Northwest River Trips!

-Adventure Missoula offers 11 types of river rafting trips in the Northwest area.
-This includes Spokane, Coeur d’Alene, and Western Montana (our headquarters).
+Adventure Missoula offers 13 types of river rafting trips in the Northwest area.
+Read about them below.
+This includes Spokane, WA Coeur d’Alene ID, and Western Montana (our headquarters).
 Our line up of trips can suit your needs for taking in the scenery, excitement, beauty, and adventure.
 We offer beginner (scenic), intermediate, and well conditioned whitewater rafting adventure tours.

 Come experience a day on the river and soak in the scenery with some splashes while hearing some local folk lure of the Northwest with some of the best guides around.